social-media-ethics-automation/book/book_contents/_build/html/_sources/ch01_intro/00_intro.md

 # Introduction

-TODO: Write some engaging questions here

-**What is this book is about:**
-- Social Media
-  - What it does, how it works, how people use it, different uses and abuses
-- Ethics
-  - Individual Behaviors
-  - Group Behaviors
-  - Design and management decisions
-- Automation
-  - Learn basic programming skills in Python
+- How does social media influence our world and us, in good and bad ways?

+- How do the decisions made by the creators of social media platforms affect how it is used and what people do?

-  - Create twitter bots
+- How do social media bots change what happens?
-  - Find and process information from twitter

-Let's begin by looking at the case of Justine Sacco’s racist joke tweet
+- What can we learn about people from social media data?

+- What are the ethical trade offs made in all of these situations?

+In this book, we will try to start answering questions like this.
+To get us started let's look at a particular situation that happened on Social Media: the case of Justine Sacco’s racist joke tweet, and then read actor Kumail Nanjiani's reflections on ethics in tech.

 ```{tableofcontents}
 ```